-By fostering EU non-dependence and reinforcing Europe's autonomy in accessing space

-Ensuring competitiveness

-Europe faces several challenges to an autonomous European access to space.
+Supporting EU objectives By fostering EU non-dependence and reinforcing Europe's autonomy in accessing space ACCESS TO SPACE Enabling the industrial competitiveness with new services, solutions and concepts Ensuring competitiveness for an innovative and autonomous European Space Transportation Sector Europe faces several challenges to an autonomous European access to space.
 The global launch service market is getting more and more competitive with an increasing number of competitors (USA, Japan, China, India, etc.) and attractive prices on the commercial market.
-European actors have yet to seize the emerging opportunities in space transportation, induced by the evolution of the commercial satellite market (e.g. small satellites, larger constellations).

 What should Europe do?

 - Rapidly improve launch competitiveness, in terms of cost and increased flexibility.
-The aim is to contribute to reduce the cost of launch services by 50% in the next decade. - Stimulate the development of new space transportation solutions, including through the emergence of new launch systems, to complement the current EU launchers family and increase the responsiveness and flexibility of launch services.
+The aim is to contribute to reduce the cost of launch services by 50% in the next decade. - Stimulate the development of new space transportation solutions, including through the emergence of new launch systems, to complement the current EU launchers family and increase the resilience, responsiveness and flexibility of launch services.
 The Horizon Europe R&I Programme is a major leverage in support of the EU industry developing access to space solutions.
 While enhancing the competitiveness and agility of existing launchers, it also contributes to the technological maturation of new launch systems.
 In early 2022, the European Commission awarded a €10 million EIC Horizon Prize to reward the most innovative, cost-effective and commercially viable solution for launching light satellites into Low-Earth Orbit, which promotes European technology non-dependence.
+Introducing EU-funded space R&I projects Examples of Horizon Europe